 States that demonstrate the commercial advantages of editorial-led marketing – and business’ uptake of the approach – are not hard to come by:

-• two-thirds of consumers say the information provided by content marketing helps them make better purchase decisions; more than a half say they are more willing to buy another product from a company that provides them with content marketing (Custom Content Council)
+- two-thirds of consumers say the information provided by content marketing helps them make better purchase decisions; more than half say they are more willing to buy another product from a company that provides them with content marketing (Custom Content Council)

-Visual content marketing tactics such as video, imagery, and infographics have a big role to play here too.
-According to a survey of global marketing decision-marketers by cypress, the use of video as a content marketing tactic has risen from 52% to 70% year on year in 2013.
-Articles containing relevant images gain, on average, 94 percent total views than articles without images, according to Skyword.
-And both tweets and Facebook posts with images have significantly higher user engagement rates than those without.
+Visual content marketing tactics such as video, imagery, and infographics also have a big role here.
+According to a survey of global marketing decision-makers by Cypress, video as a content marketing tactic rose from 52% to 70% year over year in 2013.
+Articles containing relevant images gain, on average, 94 percent more total views than articles without images, according to Skyword.
+Tweets and Facebook posts with images have significantly higher user engagement rates than those without.

 MEETING THE CHALLENGES OF CONTENT MARKETING

-For one thing, marketers struggle to find the skills and resources to plan, create and sustain all the content they now need to produce.
-This is especially true in b2b, where products and services are often complex, lead times can run into years, and content often has to go through a multiple stakeholder sign-off process.
-The biggest challenge in b2b in 2013 is producing enough content, according to a recent Content Marketing Institute/MarketingProfs report.
-The key here is to focus not on creating individual pieces of commercial content but on putting in place a content marketing strategy that helps you embed a publishing operation in your organization.
+For one thing, marketers struggle to find the skills and resources to plan, create, and sustain all the content they now need to produce.
+This is especially true in B2B, where products and services are often complex, lead times can run into years, and content must go through a multiple-stakeholder sign-off process.
+The biggest challenge in B2B in 2013 was producing enough content, according to a recent Content Marketing Institute/MarketingProfs report.
+The key here is to focus not on creating individual pieces of commercial content but on creating a content marketing strategy that helps you embed a publishing operation in your organization.

 AVOIDING INFLATING THE CONTENT BUBBLE

 Another challenge – in a world where everyone from contract publishers to SEO agencies to creative shops is rebadging as a content marketing agency – is the content bubble.
-In the content economy, we’re in danger of creating a situation where the number of content creators outnumbers the market of the potential consumer of that content.
-Two million blog posts are written each day, 30 billion pieces of content are shared on Facebook each month, and 278,000 tweets are sent every minute.
+In the content economy, we’re in danger of creating a situation where the number of content creators outnumbers the potential consumer market of that content.
+Two million blog posts are written daily, 30 billion pieces of content are shared on Facebook monthly, and 278,000 tweets are sent every minute.
 As The Guardian’s Charlie Brooker wrote recently about his decision to rest his weekly column:

-So to make sure your output isn’t just adding to the steaming heap of a content landfill, it’s vital to focus on quality rather than quantity.
-Look to produce fewer pieces of content, but ones with legs – ideas that are rich enough to be reused in different channels, can make a whole series rather than a single execution and can generate lots of user response, which can itself send more content ideas.
+So, to ensure your output doesn’t just add to the steaming heap of a content landfill, it’s vital to focus on quality rather than quantity.
+Look to produce fewer pieces of content but ones with legs—ideas that are rich enough to be reused in different channels, can make a whole series rather than a single execution, and generate lots of user response, which can generate more content ideas.

 And if it’s not realistic to create, look to curate.
 Platforms like SlideShare, visual.ly, and Pinterest facilitate the sharing and curating of relevant content.
 As content proliferates, users need to be trusted filters to help them sort out what’s worth a share of their highly-coveted attention.